COVID Business Resources

 For PPE requests click here

-Businesses will be required to:
+Until further notice by NYS businesses will be required to:

 • Adjust workplace hours and shift design as necessary to reduce density in the workplace;